industrial-edge/jenkins-cicd/pipeline/README.md

     ```

 #####  Enable Jenkins use your docker engine
-To do this run this command on your terminal:
+To do this run these commands in your terminal:

     ```bash
     sudo usermod -a -G docker jenkins